tingfong99/EfficientNetB0_animal151/README.md

 ### Note
-The translation.json file contain the translation of animal names from scientific names to common names.
+- translation.json file contain the translation of animal names from scientific names to common names.
+- animal151 contain the dataset of 151 type of animal.
+- predictImg contain the few test images for model prediction.